Happistarz/SpaceCord.py/README.md

 ## Main package

-Also check out the main package if SpaceCord.py has not the package features
+Also check out the main package if SpaceCord.py has not a features
 - [Reference to discord.py](https://pypi.org/project/discord.py/)